RasaHQ/rasa/docs/pipeline.rst

         }

 :Description:
-    Using spacy this component predicts the entities of a message. spacy uses a statistical BILUO transition model.
+    Using spacy this component predicts the entities of a message. spacy uses a statistical BILOU transition model.
     As of now, this component can only use the spacy builtin entity extraction models and can not be retrained.
     This extractor does not provide any confidence scores.